 Examples of edge server applications

-Working with Intel and developing this reference design we learned that creating networks of computers pushes the ability of compute and connectivity closer to where it’s happening.
+Working with Intel, we established that creating networks of computers pushes the ability of compute and connectivity closer to where it’s happening.
 This is where we see benefits in terms of speed and response time.
-Some examples of what edge servers might look like in action include a packing and separation plant where we have the MC850.
-It’s in a NEMA cabinet because it’s small enough to fit.
-The system is making decisions about the robotic arm that’s doing vision analysis.
-It’s able to make those decisions right there in the location in real-time.
+One example of what edge servers might look like in action is a packing and separation plant where we have the MC850 inside of a NEMA cabinet because it’s small enough to fit.
+The system makes decisions about the robotic arm that’s doing vision analysis, and it’s able to make those decisions right there in the location in real-time.
 We also have 1U servers that are going into a custom cabinet that’s in the middle of a desert.
 It’s protecting its location and doing security and analysis right there on site.

-There’s a lot of other amazing applications that are talking about decision making where a data center isn’t going to make sense.
-But there are also examples in security where data centers are part of the solution as well.
-That scalability allows innovators to handle real-time decision making, analytics, and processing onsite and remotely through a variety of deployment methods.
+There are a lot of other amazing applications involving decision making where a data center isn’t going to make sense, but there are also examples in security where data centers are part of the solution as well.
+This scalability allows innovators to handle real-time decision making, analytics, and processing onsite and remotely through a variety of deployment methods.

-It’s like an extension of edge computing.
-But instead of using lightweight, smaller systems, you’re using a more powerful, more capable systems to do that.
-With edge servers, we’re putting that power all the way out to the edge.
-People are requiring it.
-However, the problems that they’re running into with processing and analysis on the edge is something we’ve been able to solve with our powerful solutions..
+You can think of it like an extension of edge computing.
+Except instead of using lightweight, smaller systems, you’re using more powerful, more capable systems to do that.
+With edge servers, we’re putting that power all the way out to the edge as more and more people are requiring it.
+However, the problems that they’re running into with processing and analysis on the edge is something we’ve been able to solve with our powerful solutions.

 Using edge servers to solve problems

-The smarter the industry gets, the more powerful computers are needed to actually do that and make things more intuitive.
-For example, with video analytics in security at a crowded event.
-The analytics can do detection of problematic people or problematic situations right there.
+The smarter the industry gets, the more powerful computers need to be.
+Take video analytics in security at a crowded event, for example.
+The analytics can do detection of problematic people or problematic situations right at the source.
 We’re working with a solution provider right now doing video analysis preventing crime, theft, and other loss events.
-That’s just the first foray into what will be happening in the future.
-Obviously we know self-driving cars are really moving analytics to the edge in a very big way.
+There are so many examples of how edge servers are being used now, and where they’ll be key in the future.
+Currently, autonomous vehicles are really moving analytics to the edge in a very big way to speed decision making.

 Edge server solutions for innovators